datanav/docs/roadmap.rst

 We are looking at how to structure and describe microservices so that microservices can work and behave as builtin systems in Management Studio.

+We are also looking into how we can use OAuth 2.0 Authorization Code Grant Type of authorization for extensions that talk to providers that support this to make the authorization process more user friendly.

 This will also open up the possibility for us to turn the builtin systems into separate extensions.

 Age based deletion marker compaction